Six-S/redux-example/README.md

 npm install && npm start
 ```

-This project is instead meant to serve as a reference for proper Redux implementation in a React app.
+This project is meant to serve as a reference for proper Redux implementation in a React app.

 **NOTES:**
   - This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).